hd132506/cloudification/README.md

 # Cloudification
-Python based AI-as-a-service cloud system using split learning platform.
+Python based AI-as-a-service cloud platform using split learning algorithm.

 The ultimate goal of this project is to be used as an experimental environment for any study related to split learning with Pytorch.